Authentic Southern cornbread meets dukkah, an Egyptian nut-seed-spice mixture.

 - 2 T cider vinegar

 - 1 T orange zest

 Combine coriander and cumin seeds in the mortar and smash with the pestle.
 Transfer to a bowl along with nuts, sesame seeds, salt, cornmeal, flour, and baking soda and powder.
 Mix well.

 Oil the skillet with 1 T oil and place in oven.

-In the other bowl, whisk together the flaxseeds and water, then whisk in the remaining ingredients.
+In the other bowl, whisk together the flaxseeds and water, then whisk in the milk, cream, vinegar, and zest.

-Add wet to dry and stir until just combined.
+Add wet ingredients to the dry ones and stir until just combined.

 Spread into the hot skillet, then bake until golden brown and firm, about 20 minutes.

 The first five ingredients make the dukkah, which you can also use to sprinkle on vegetables or beans for extra flavor.